What is Peer Debriefing in Qualitative Research?

 Providing feedback after peer debriefing

-The feedback from the peer debriefing process can only be helpful when it is constructive and clear.
+The feedback from the peer debriefing process can only be helpful when it's constructive and clear.
 Debriefers should focus on areas that need improvements and help you to point out your strengths.
-In addition, being overly critical may reduce the effectiveness of the peer debriefing process.
+Being overly critical may reduce the effectiveness of the peer debriefing process.

-Likewise, debriefers are not expected to concur with every opinion of the researcher or beat around the bush when providing feedback.
-Asking thought-provoking questions to clarify the researcher’s view would also make the feedback more valuable.
+At the same time, debriefers shouldn't agree with every opinion of the researcher or avoid direct feedback.
+Asking thought-provoking questions to clarify the researcher's view makes the feedback more valuable.

-Peer debriefing is a technique used by qualitative research to establish credibility.
+Peer debriefing is a technique used by qualitative researchers to establish credibility.
 When done correctly, it helps you uncover errors, detect biases, and improve the quality of your research.

 Qualitative analysis doesn't have to be overwhelming